kingdave4/My-Portfolio/content/Blog/JenkinsBlog.md

 tags: ["Jenkins", "DevOps", "CI/CD", "Automation", "Cloud Engineering"]
 ---

 I continued my learning journey in DevOps by exploring **Jenkins**, the widely used, open-source automation server.
-Within the same Udemy course *DevOps Beginners to Advanced with Projects*—I gained a solid understanding of Jenkins and how it integrates into the CI/CD process.
+Within the same Udemy course *DevOps Beginners to Advanced with Projects* I gained a solid understanding of Jenkins and how it integrates into the CI/CD process.

 ## Why Jenkins?

 Jenkins is one of the most popular tools for implementing continuous integration and continuous delivery (CI/CD).
-It enables the automation of building, testing, and deploying your applications—something that plays a crucial role in modern DevOps workflows.
+It enables the automation of building, testing, and deploying your applications something that plays a crucial role in modern DevOps workflows.

 ## Getting Started with Jenkins